jax-ml/jax/docs/201/profiling.md

 particular, start the TensorBoard server on the remote machine), then use SSH local port forwarding to access the TensorBoard web UI from your local machine.
-Use the following SSH command to forward the default TensorBoard port 6006 from the local to the remote machine:
+Use the following SSH command to forward the default TensorBoard port 6006 from the local to the remote machine (for standalone XProf, forward its port instead, 8791 by default):

 ```shell
 ssh -L 6006:localhost:6006 <remote server address>